bioinformaticsdotca/BiCG_2019/IA_Day3/SNVcalling.md

 The following command is what we ran yesterday.

-(Note that we would need to redefine our environmental variable $ANNOVAR_DIR for this command to work.)
+(Note that we would need to redefine our environmental variable $ANNOVAR_DIR for this command to work.) ie:ANNOVAR_DIR=/home/ubuntu/CourseData/CG_data/Module7/install/annovar
+Also your mutect_passed.vcf is probably in "/home/ubuntu/workspace/Module7_snv/results/mutect/mutect_passed.vcf"
 ```
 $ANNOVAR_DIR/table_annovar.pl \
 results/mutect/mutect_passed.vcf \
 $ANNOVAR_DIR/humandb/ \
 -buildver hg19 \
--out results/annotated/mutect \
+-out mutect \
 -remove \
 -protocol refGene,cytoBand,genomicSuperDups,1000g2015aug_all,avsnp147,dbnsfp30a \
 -operation g,r,r,f,f,f \